ibm-cloud-docs/discovery/using.md

 ## Building combined queries
 {: #building-combined-queries}

 You can combine query parameters together to build more targeted queries.
-For example. you can use the both the `filter` and `query` parameters together.
+For example, you can use the both the `filter` and `query` parameters together.
 For more information about filtering vs. querying, see [Differences between the filter and query parameters](/docs/services/discovery/query-parameters.html#filtervquery).

 ## How to structure an aggregation
 {: #structure-aggregation}